mcroston/mcroston/README.md

 - I'm interested in cross-disciplinary collaborations with experts in public health, information science, communications, digital humanities, and critical media studies.
 - mcroston@wustl.edu

-## This Hub
+## On this hub, you will find data and outputs from my first-authored health misinformation studies.

-- You will find the following for studies I've conducted: tweet IDs and other datasets, descriptions, slide decks, and manuscripts
+- You will find the following for each study: tweet IDs and other datasets, descriptions, slide decks, and manuscripts.

 ## Curriculum Vitae